nextthingco/docs/CHIP_Pro-Docs/source/includes/_CPfaq.md

 ### I have a prototype of my product, should I choose C.H.I.P.
 Pro or GR8 to move forward with?

 This depends on your product's needs and your company's resources.
 For most customers, C.H.I.P.
-Pro will be the best and most convenient way to work with the GR8 SiP.
+Pro will be the best and most convenient way to work with the GR8 SiP (System in Package).
 C.H.I.P.
-Pro contains 127 already sourced components including a power management unit (PMU), micro USB port, WiFi, Bluetooth and more.
+Pro contains 127 already sourced components including a power management unit (PMU), micro-USB port, WiFi, Bluetooth and more.

 If you have tried C.H.I.P.
 Pro and have found that you need a different layout and different functionality, then designing around GR8 is a great option.
 You can find out everything that GR8 has to offer in the GR8 [datasheet](https://github.com/NextThingCo/CHIP_Pro-Hardware/tree/master/Datasheets).